Psychological Function (Si)

 Comfort Sensing

-Essence: sensory attunement and bodily care.
+Essence: sensory comfort and physical wellbeing.

 A continuous, fine-grained awareness of physical states - one's own and those of close others.
 The drive to establish and maintain comfort: the right temperature, the right fit, the right food, the right rest.
 Not luxury-seeking, but the quiet insistence that the body's basic conditions be met well.

-Manifests as warm, grounded, and practically caring behavior.
+Manifests as leisurely, sensuous, and tactile behavior.

 A close attention to the immediate physical environment - whether things are comfortable, fitting, nourishing, and sustainable.
 Clothing should sit right on the body.
 Food should taste balanced, neither extreme.
 A room should feel settled, not harsh.
 These are not aesthetic preferences so much as bodily needs that this function registers precisely.

 The same extends outward: a person strongly oriented by this function will notice a companion's physical discomfort before it is mentioned, and will move naturally toward addressing it - offering food, adjusting conditions, suggesting rest.
 Care here is concrete and immediate, expressed in action rather than words.
+Growing things, tending plants, and the unhurried rhythms of agricultural life belong to the same register - an extension of the same patient, hands-on, nourishing attentiveness.

 State: a steady background monitoring of physical signals - hunger, fatigue, warmth, ease of movement - in oneself and those nearby.
 The body is a source of reliable, ongoing information.
 When things are in balance, there is a quality of quiet, unforced contentment.
+Power dynamics and threat signals arrive late, if at all.

 Craftsman (+): maintains calm physical equilibrium through simple, harmonious sensory environments.
 Values effective technical competence in creating material comfort without ostentation.
 Seeks balanced moderation and avoids extremes, preferring tranquil stability and smooth, unhurried engagement with the physical world.